- Chris Fenwick

 Why is Casidhe gay?

 Why is Casidhe gay?
 To me, this is a funny question.
 I mean, why not?
-I am fully aware that there is a portion of the population who still thinks homosexuality isn’t right.
-I am not going to address their feelings, prejudices or beliefs.
+I am fully aware that a portion of the population still thinks homosexuality isn’t right.
+I am not going to address their feelings, prejudices, or beliefs.
 I can’t.
 No one can.
-I believe, the only way their hearts and minds will ever change is when someone they know, and love comes out and they are forced to find some level of acceptance.
+I believe the only way their hearts and minds will ever change is when someone they know and love comes out, and they are forced to find some level of acceptance.

 As a gay woman, I am continually looking for strong woman characters who also love women.
 I don’t mean they hate men.
-I know I don’t.
-I was married to two men and I loved them both.
+I don’t.
+I was married to two men, and I loved them both.
 I have two sons whom I adore.
 I have brothers and uncles and cousins who are men.
 I love them all.

 I had a psychologist explain to me once that most women are homoemotional–meaning most women relate more naturally emotionally to women than to men.
 The word homo in Greek simply means same.
 One can also be homointellectual–meaning you connect intellectually better within your same gender.
 It just so happens, some people are also homosexual.
 It is not something you chose; it’s just in your DNA.

 There is much more to Casidhe than being gay, but I will say, her relationship, just like yours and mine, is an integral part of her growth, her choices, and her life.
 The tide is turning in media–movies, TV shows, and literature.
 Gentleman Jack, Supergirl, Lost Girl, Buffy the Vampire Slayer, Batwoman, and countless other movies, shows, and books change the narrative and give girls a wider range of characters that reflect who they feel they feel are inside.
 Since the suicide rate in gay youth is double that of straight, seeing these examples in media is not only affirming; it could potentially save someone’s life.